 Cancer Screening

 Checking for disease when there are no symptoms.
-Since screening may find diseases at an early stage, there may be a better chance of curing the disease.
-Examples of cancer screening tests are the mammogram (for breast cancer), colonoscopy (for colon cancer), and the Pap test and HPV tests (for cervical cancer).
+Examples of cancer screening tests are the mammogram (for breast cancer), colonoscopy (for colon cancer), PSA test for prostate cancer, and the Pap test and HPV tests (for cervical cancer).

 Definition of Overdiagnosis